textileio/community/docs/concepts/contacts.md

 A _contact_ can be thought of as a set of ephemeral agents (peers) owned by a single account.

+!!! danger

+    Threads v1 are being deprecated.
+Please follow our ongoing work on v2 on both the [go-textile-threads repo](https://github.com/textileio/go-textile-threads) and the [early preview](https://paper.dropbox.com/doc/Threads-v2-Early-Preview-X8fKsMiTyztuQ1L8CnUng).

+    Until Threads v2 release, Contacts should be considered experimental only.

 !["Contacts" are derived from account peer profiles.
 Peers may be connected with different cafe inboxes.](/images/contact.png){: .center}

 Each of these peers shares a special private [_account thread_](/concepts/threads#account-threads), which tracks account peers, profile information, and known contacts.
 When indexed, this thread provides: